djellab-ahmed/cpu-project-2/tools/main/README.md

 -   `--keep N`: Specify the number of tokens from the initial prompt to retain when the model resets its internal context.
 By default, this value is set to 0 (meaning no tokens are kept).
 Use `-1` to retain all tokens from the initial prompt.

-By utilizing context management options like `--ctx-size` and `--keep`, you can maintain a more coherent and consistent interaction with the LLaMA models, ensuring that the generated text remains relevant to the original prompt or conversation.
+By utilizing context management options like `--ctx-size` and `--keep`, you can maintain a more coherent and consistent interaction with the GptOss models, ensuring that the generated text remains relevant to the original prompt or conversation.

 ## Generation Flags